orsinium-labs/mypy-baseline/docs/leader.md

 1. Try adding some third-party plugins, like [django-stubs](https://github.com/typeddjango/django-stubs).
 Sometimes, they bring the number of detected violations down, not up.
 If that the case for your project, use it.
 If not, don't use them just yet, leave it for later.
 1. When you resolve at least 80% of existing errors, make mypy config a bit more strict, and repeat the process.
 Then make it more strict again.
 1. When you're happy with the config, it's time to integrate mypy-plugins and stubs you haven't integrated yet.
 See [awesome-python-typing](https://github.com/typeddjango/awesome-python-typing) for what is available.

+## Deal with false-positives

+It's possible (especially if you use third-party mypy plugins) that one day you'll encounter a false-positive that produces tons of violations for your project.
+If you sync these violations with the baseline or add `# type: ignore` for each, you still will get them when a new code is added.
+And that will confuse people and encourage a bad practice of mindlessly ignoring new violations.
+Don't do that.
+Instead, use `ignore` [configuration option](./config.md) to ignore the troublesome error altogether until it gets fixed upstream.